HeavenlyBorks/Conway-s-Game-of-Life/README.md

 # Conway's Game of Life
 Simulation of Conway's Game of Life!
 Work in progress!!
-The starting cells are hard coded for now, I still need to add a way to modify cells and I'm planning on implementing a GUI for it too.
+The starting cells are hard coded.
+Was thinking of adding a GUI but I'm too lazy :p